 My experience with the Mushkatel, Robbins & Becker law firm has been a pleasure.
 Everything went smoothly and I definitely would refer anyone to this firm without a doubt.

-No matter how safe you are and no matter what kind of vehicle you are operating, a motor vehicle accident can occur anywhere in Arizona, including Glendale, Peoria, Phoenix, Scottsdale, Surprise, and Sun City.
+No matter how safe you are and no matter what kind of vehicle you are operating, an accident can occur anywhere in Arizona, including Glendale, Peoria, Phoenix, Scottsdale, Surprise, and Sun City.
 While you cannot stop others from engaging in careless and reckless acts on the road, lake, or golf course, you can protect your legal rights by contacting an experienced attorney from Mushkatel, Robbins & Becker, PLLC.

-Our law firm has decades of combined experience with helping Arizona motor vehicle accident victims and their families.
+Our law firm has decades of combined experience with helping Arizona accident victims and their families.
 We know what it takes to pursue a full recovery for our clients.
 We strive to assist our clients in successfully overcoming the challenges created by the negligence of others after a crash.
 To discuss how we can assist you, contact us today or reach us online.
 We will review your case in a free and confidential consultation.
 Auto accidents remain a leading cause of U.S. injuries and deaths.

-As you consider your next steps after a motor vehicle accident, we suggest that you make the following a priority:
+As you consider your next steps after an accident, we suggest that you make the following a priority:

-The motor vehicle accident lawyers of Mushkatel, Robbins & Becker, PLLC, have the skill, experience and resources to assist clients in wide range of cases, including:
+The accident lawyers of Mushkatel, Robbins & Becker PLLC, have the skill, experience and resources to assist clients in wide range of cases, including:

-Our attorneys treat each motor vehicle accident case seriously and strive to provide a result that will improve our clients’ lives.
+Our attorneys treat each accident case seriously and strive to provide a result that will improve our clients’ lives.

-A motor vehicle accident case can result in a range of injuries from minor to severe or fatal.
-Our attorneys can help motor vehicle accident victims who have suffered injuries such as:
+A car accident case can result in a range of injuries from minor to severe or fatal.
+Our attorneys can help accident victims who have suffered injuries such as:

-If a motor vehicle accident resulted in the death of a loved one, we may seek wrongful death damages that include funeral and burial expenses, the income that the deceased would have provided if he or she had survived, and the loss of his or her services, care and companionship.
+If an accident resulted in the death of a loved one, we may seek wrongful death damages that include funeral and burial expenses, the income that the deceased would have provided if he or she had survived, and the loss of his or her services, care and companionship.